buhrmi/buhrmi/README.md

-## Hold on to your shitcoins!
+Hello.
 You have reached the GitHub profile of buhrmi.
-Web developer, [resident DJ](https://youtu.be/lFtz99Y7_nM) of the Shitcoin Society, and the future of France.
+Web developer, [resident DJ](https://youtu.be/lFtz99Y7_nM) of the Shitcoin Society.
+Please buy my shitcoins.